block42-blockchain-company/dlt-comparison/README.md

 The possibility to create a family or an alliance is a transaction.
 The attachment of a family to an alliance is a transaction.
 The transfer of a family to another alliance is a transaction.

+We only try to interact with the DLT via command line interface (cli) or code, and do not provide a user interface (UI).

 The to be analyzed distributed ledger technologies are:
 Holochain